 Administrative Procedures Act - SB 1226 by Senator Ring (D) and HB 981 by Rep. Richardson (D) would allow interested parties involved in rulemaking to bolster the Statement of Estimated Regulatory Costs associated with the new or amended proposed rule by allowing parties to include any adverse impacts and regulatory costs that may occur within 5 years after the effective date of the proposed rule.
-SB 1226 passed out of its first committee and HB 981 passed out of its second committee.
+SB 1226 passed out of its first committee and HB 981 is ready for the floor.